Bennette321321/preparation-se-be/README.md

 # PREPARATION-SE-BE

-Welcome to **preparation-se-be**, the frontend repository for study, preparation, and software engineering interview readiness.
+Welcome to **preparation-se-be**, the backend repository for study, preparation, and software engineering interview readiness.

 ## Branch Workflow